guym4c/vischedualiser/README.md

 ### POST /view
 Post the command output as `command` and receive back a nicely formatted CPU timeline.

+### POST /view/?realistic
+As above but default to realistic timeline block width with no minimum value.

 ### POST /view/?debug
 Post the command output as `command` and receive unformatted scheduler events.